Replacement of interest rate benchmarks

 What effect does this have on Rabobank customers?

-Pursuant to the Benchmark Regulation referred to above, Rabobank Group has solid plans available in the event that benchmarks cease to exist or change substantially.
+Pursuant to the Benchmark Regulation referred to above, Rabobank Group has robust plans available in the event that benchmarks cease to exist or change substantially.
 In this Fallback Plan, Rabobank Group describes its internal procedures to be followed, and actions to be taken, in the event that a benchmark changes substantially or is no longer provided.
 The Fallback Plan ensures that Rabobank Group investigates possible solutions, follows market practice as much as possible and carries out an impact assessment when designating an alternative benchmark that will replace a benchmark.

 The Fallback Plan is periodically updated as more information becomes available.
 A high level version of the plan can be found here.